datastaxdevs/workshop-intro-to-cassandra/README.md

 Choose the "Start Free Now" plan, then "Get Started" to work in the free tier.

-You will have plenty of free initial credit (renewed each month!), roughly corresponding to 40 GB of storage, 30M reads and 5M writes.
+You will have plenty of free initial credit (renewed each month!), roughly corresponding to 80 GB of storage and 20M read/write operations.

 > If this is not enough for you, congratulations!
 You are most likely running a mid- to large-sized business!
 In that case you should switch to a paid plan.